hongxinli/Dijit-Tree-CheckBox/Tree-Styling.md

 			or
 var valueToIconMap = { type: [] };
 ```
-In this case the value of the property item **_test_** is used as the iconClass.
+In this case the value of the property item **_type_** is used as the iconClass.
-For example, if the value of test is *StreetAddress* the iconClass will also be
+For example, if the value of type is *StreetAddress* the iconClass will also be
 *StreetAddress*.

 #### Using specific values only